isomerpages/psd-publicservice/index.md

         - title: A meaningful career
           description: Your work helps to build a better tomorrow.
 Join a team that tackles current and future challenges on a national scale.
+        - title: Diverse career options
+          description: Realise your aspirations with a diverse range of roles across 16 Ministries and more than 50 statutory boards.
         - title: Growth and development
           description: We invest in our people.
-Grow as a professional through diverse training, job rotation and attachment opportunities.
+Grow as a professional with our diverse training, job rotation and attachment opportunities.
         - title: Care for your well-being
           description: Balance your work-life priorities with our flexible work